howardliao0211/SerialPlotter/README.md

 # Installation
 The application is written in Python 3.11.0.
 <br>
-To installed required packages, simply do:
+To installed required packages, do:
 ```
 python -m pip install -r requirements.txt
 ```
 # Quick Start
 ### Filter Configuration
 Serial Plotter reads in serial data in real time and extracts meaningful data from it.
 The "Start String" would be the starting point of the data to be extracted and the "End String" would be the ending point.
-The delimiter allows user to extract multiple data.
+Use the delimiter to separate multiple data.
 <br>
 <br>
 ![Filter Config](https://github.com/howardliao0211/SerialPlotter/blob/main/screenshot/filter_config.png)
-In default, the user can simply do
+In default, the user can do
 ```
-printf("$$$%f, %f, %f, %f###\n", data1, data2, data3);
+printf("$$$%f, %f, %f, %f###\n", data1, data2, data3, data4);
 ```
 and the graph would be shown.
 <br>